Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: INTRODUCTION

-In insulators, even short-range exchange interactions take the role of the RKKY interaction by considering further neighbor contributions.
-By maximizing the Fourier-transformed exchange interaction $\mathcal{J}_{\bm{q}}$ (or equivalently minimizing $-\mathcal{J}_{\bm{q}}$), multiple global maxima can be realized, and the existence of symmetry-allowed maxima provides the favorable condition for multi-$Q$ states~\cite{HayamiPhysRevB.93.184413}.
-The SkLs are stabilized by additionally considering other effects, including thermal fluctuations~\cite{OkuboPhysRevLett.108.017206}, dipolar interactions~\cite{UtesovPhysRevB.103.064414, UtesovPhysRevB.105.054435}, nonmagnetic impurities~\cite{HayamiPhysRevB.94.174420}, crystal-dependent magnetic anisotropy~\cite{amoroso2020spontaneous,HayamiMotomePhysRevB.103.054422,YambePhysRevB.106.174437,ZhangLinPhysRevLett.133.196702}, and even irradiation by dynamical electric fields~\cite{YambePhysRevB.110.014428,ShiratoJPSJ.94.063601}.
+In insulators, even short-range exchange interactions take on the role of the RKKY interaction by considering further neighbor contributions.
+Within the Luttinger-Tisza framework~\cite{LITVIN1974205}, by maximizing the Fourier-transformed exchange interaction $\mathcal{J}_{\bm{q}}$ (or equivalently minimizing $-\mathcal{J}_{\bm{q}}$), multiple degenerate global maxima $\{ \bm{Q}_\eta\}$ can be realized, and the existence of symmetry-allowed maxima provides a favorable condition for multi-$Q$ states~\cite{HayamiPhysRevB.93.184413}.
+We emphasize, however, that this criterion identifies only candidate ordering wave vectors at the quadratic instability level.
+Stabilizing noncollinear/noncoplanar multi-$Q$ states (e.g., SkL) generally requires additional ingredients that generate effective higher-order terms in the free energy~\cite{OkuboPhysRevLett.108.017206,UtesovPhysRevB.103.064414, UtesovPhysRevB.105.054435,HayamiPhysRevB.94.174420,amoroso2020spontaneous,HayamiMotomePhysRevB.103.054422,YambePhysRevB.106.174437,ZhangLinPhysRevLett.133.196702,YambePhysRevB.110.014428,ShiratoJPSJ.94.063601}.

-In this study, we focus on the square-shaped SkL (S-SkL), which was experimentally observed in the centrosymmetric magnet GdRu$_2$Si$_2$~\cite{khanh2020nanometric,yasui2020imaging,khanh2022zoology,Wood_PhysRevB.107.L180402}.
-The S-SkL is constructed from a superposition of two perpendicular wave vectors $\bm{Q}_1$ and $\bm{Q}_2$ along the $\langle 110\rangle$ or $\langle100\rangle$ directions, possessing fourfold rotational symmetry on a square lattice.
-The magnetic-moment-configuration ansatz of the S-SkL is approximately expressed as